Microquake-ai/RFC-micro-seismic-data-exchange-format/rfc_data_content.md

 ### Waveform data

 The waveform data is the raw vibration recorded directly by the sensors.
-For convenience, the waveform data should be provided in physical units native to the instrument recording the data of $m$, ${m}/{s}$, or $m/s^2$ for displacement, velocity and acceleration respectively.
+For convenience, the waveform data should be provided in physical units native to the instrument recording the data of $m$, ${m}/{s}$, or $m/s^2$ for displacement, velocity and acceleration, respectively.

+The vibration data shall be provided with the metadata required to interpret the waveform

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE2NTA5MjA0MzRdfQ==
+eyJoaXN0b3J5IjpbLTY3NTQzMTA1Nl19
 -->